essayyzed/essayyzed.github.io/posts/meta-learning.md

 | **Core Logic (SQL, DS&A)**| 10+ Years          | The "Old Reliable" that actually pays the mortgage.      |
 | **Meta-Learning**         | **Lifetime**       | The only system that compounds instead of decaying.      |

+**Disclaimer:** These half-life estimates are generalizations based on industry trends.
+Actual timelines can vary significantly depending on the specific technology, company context, and individual use case.
+Some frameworks (like React) have longer staying power, while others fade quickly.
+Core logic remains stable, but even fundamental concepts can evolve.
+Meta-learning skills require continuous refinement as learning methods and tools change.

 To stay relevant, you don’t need more information.
 You’re already drowning in it.
 You need a better system for processing the garbage.
 You need to stop **Vibe Learning** and start **Meta-Learning.**

 ## 1. Kill the "Expert" Ego (The Beginner’s Tax)